RESPONSIBILITY & TRANSPARANCY

 *The Global Organic Textile Standard (GOTS) is the worldwide leading textile processing standard for organic ﬁbres.
 It ensures the organic status of textiles from the harvesting of the raw materials, through environmentally and socially responsible manufacturing, all the way to labelling in order to provide credible assurance to the consumer.

 Third-party certification means that independent organization has reviewed the manufacturing process of a fabric and has independently determined that the final product complies with all standards for quality, safety and production.
 It covers material reviews, testing and facility inspections.

 RE-MADE/ RE-CLAIMED/ VINTAGE

 At FéRí we love and value the story of a garment or fabric.
 We are interested in the story of where clothes come from and where they end up.
+We aim to be a no-waste company and we repurpose the fabric we can’t use.
 We constantly ask where and why something is made, and by whom.
-End-of-roll also known as ‘deadstock ‘ fabrics, destined for landﬁll, are given a new lease of life with our limited-edition styles made in Ireland.
-We up-cycle beautiful hand embroidered textiles ( table cloths, napkin etc) and combine them with locally sourced Irish linen and dead-stock fabrics to create unique pieces that embody and continue the story of the brand.
-FéRí aims to be a no-waste company and where possible we repurpose the fabric we can’t use.
-Our ‘Re-made’ edit is a zero waste collection of pieces which have been entirely made using up-cycled, vintage and repurposed fabrics.
+End-of-roll fabrics also known as ‘deadstock fabric’ destined for landfill, are combined with hand embroidered textiles ( vintage table cloths, napkins) and locally sourced Irish linen to create unique pieces that embody and continue the story of the brand.

 SLOW FASHION MOVEMENT